apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 }
 ```

-In this schema, the `Result` union enables `Query.search` to return a list that includes both `Book`s and `Author`s.
+The `Result` union enables `Query.search` to return a list that includes both `Book`s and `Author`s.

-> All possible values of a union type must be [object types](./schema/#object-types) (not scalar types, input types, etc.).

 ### Querying a union field

-A union's subfields differ depending on which object type the union contains.
-For example, in the schema above, a `Result` has a `title` if it's a `Book`, and it has a `name` if it's an `Author`.

-GraphQL clients don't know which object type a union will return for a particular query, so a query can include the subfields of _multiple possible types_.
+GraphQL clients don't know which object type a union field will return for a particular query.
+To account for this, a query can include the subfields of _multiple possible types_.

 Here's a valid query for the schema above: